 BACKGROUND SCREENING REVIEW PROCEDURE.

 Screening Vendor Review.
-After the applicant submits to a background screen through NCSI or NCSI conducts its off-year supplemental search, and as the circumstances warrant, NCSI either (i) notifies USA Hockey (via database communication) of a clear screen or (ii) sends the applicant a Pre-Adverse Action Notice indicating that either (a) NCSI needs more information to complete the screening process or (b) the screen results show a criminal record consistent with the flagged screens criteria listed above and the applicant may contest the accuracy of the screening results directly with NCSI within five (5) business days.
+After the applicant submits to a background screen through NCSI or NCSI conducts its automatic midterm recheck, and as the circumstances warrant, NCSI either (i) notifies USA Hockey (via database communication) of a clear screen or (ii) sends the applicant a Pre-Adverse Action Notice indicating that either (a) NCSI needs more information to complete the screening process or (b) the screen results show a criminal record consistent with the flagged screens criteria listed above and the applicant may contest the accuracy of the screening results directly with NCSI within five (5) business days.
 If the applicant successfully contests the accuracy within the five (5) business day period, then NCSI through its process will issue a clear screen.
 If the applicant (a) does not contest the accuracy of the screen within the five (5) day period or (b) unsuccessfully contests the accuracy of the screen, NCSI will change the applicant’s status to flagged, and will notify USA Hockey of the change in the applicant’s status.

 Flagged Status.
 If an application returns a result of flagged (as described above) through either the NCSI report, a self-disclosure response, or a state-specific supplemental search (as described below), and the flagged offenses have not been previously adjudicated as clear or cleared with conditions by the BSRC, USA Hockey will promptly refer the application to designated members (at least three (3)) of the BSRC, with a copy to the applicable Affiliate, junior league or ACHA representative(s), as appropriate.
 Upon receipt of a flagged screen, the members of the BSRC will conduct an initial review of the screen’s results, consider any feedback from the ACHA, Affiliate or junior league in which the applicant intends to participate, and will determine whether the applicant is eligible (clear) or remains ineligible (declined).
 The BSRC will use its best efforts to make its determination within five (5) business days of receipt of the background screen results.